 For many distributed teams, the best system is not the most complicated one.
 It is the one employees will actually use, managers can trust, and payroll can process without a stack of corrections the day before checks go out.

-Chronotek supports that kind of flexible timekeeping approach by giving employees multiple ways to clock in and out, including job-site landline or cell phone, GPS mobile app, desktop/laptop, Dialer App with GPS, and supervisor crew clock-ins.
-Chronotek’s own help documentation also notes that job-site phones can be linked and unauthorized phones can be blocked, which is exactly the kind of site-level control that makes IVR useful for fixed-location field work.
+Chronotek gives employees multiple ways to clock in and out, including a job-site landline or cell phone, the GPS mobile app, desktop/laptop, a Dialer App with GPS, and supervisor crew clock-ins.
+Job-site phones can be linked and unauthorized phones can be blocked, giving employers site-level control alongside the flexibility of choosing the right method per location.
+See Chronotek's timekeeping options for more.